arouzbehani/Cantilever/README.md

-# Cantilever Beam FEM Analysis
+# Cantilever Beam FEM Deflection Analysis
 In this project I tried to make a *Deflection Analysis* of a Cantilever Beam with the Finite Element Analysis method using C# .NET.

 For the purpose of data management and presentation I used VBA in MS ACCESS.